ecthiender/daak.nvim/README.md

-# 🚧 daak.nvim - the original postman 🚧
+# daak.nvim - the original postman

+> [!WARNING]
-🚧  WORK IN PROGRESS! 🚧
+> #### 🚧  WORK IN PROGRESS 🚧
+> This repo is currently work in progress.
+Various features may be functionally
+> incomplete.
+And obviously, there will be bugs.

 daak.nvim is a simple neovim plugin to make HTTP and GraphQL requests.
 You don't have to leave your editor, and you can fully edit, manipulate, inspect request